arjshiv/localutils-mcp-server/README.md

 The server provides the following utilities:

-- **Time and Date**: Get the current local time and date in various formats
+- **Time and Date**: Get the current local time and date, including day of the week, in various formats
 - **Hostname**: Get the system's hostname
 - **Public IP**: Get the machine's public IP address
 - **Directory Listing**: List the contents of a specified directory